VerseQuick/api/README.md

 If you'd like to host the API at other URLs, feel free to contact [Berin Aniesh](https://berinaniesh.xyz/contact) for any assistance.

+### SQL Dump

+The current database dump in zst compressed format is present in the `sql` folder of the repo.
+Check it out [here](https://github.com/VerseQuick/api/blob/main/sql/latest_full.sql.zst).

 ## Bible requests

 If you would like to add a Bible translation to the API,